Online MSN/MBA Dual Degree Programs – Nursing & Business

 - Expected Time to Completion: 24 to 36 months

-In order to get accepted into the program, applicants must have a bachelor’s degree from an accredited nursing program, a minimum grade point average of 3.0, completion of an undergraduate statistics course (with a minimum C grade), an active unrestricted RN license, GMAT or GRE scores, and TOEFL scores (for international students).
+To get accepted into the program, applicants must have a bachelor’s degree from an accredited nursing program, a minimum grade point average of 3.0, completion of an undergraduate statistics course (with a minimum C grade), an active unrestricted RN license, GMAT or GRE scores, and TOEFL scores (for international students).

-The program helps students become better leaders, while helping them develop problem solving skills and management abilities.
+The program helps students become better leaders while helping them develop problem-solving skills and management abilities.
 Notably, students also get first-hand interactions with healthcare leaders.
-On completion of the dual program, students can pursue executive positions in health related companies and agencies.
+On completion of the dual program, students can pursue executive positions in health-related companies and agencies.

 - Location: Kent, Ohio